GarfieldMa/COMP2123_Selflearning_Report/main.md

 **On the right** is **not** a connected graph as *3* is not connected to other parts of the graph.
 For instance, there is no path between *3* and *2*.
  <br /> <br /> <br /> <br /> <br />

-####  2. Edge-Weighted:
+####  2. "Edge-Weighted"
-Recall from what you have learnt in COMP2120😀, edge-weghted means that there is a numerical value for the weight of each edge.
+Recall from what you have learnt in COMP2121😀, edge-weighted means that there is a numerical value for the weight of each edge.

-####  3. Undirected:
+####  3. "Undirected"
-Recall from what you have learnt in COMP2120😀, all edges in the graph indicate a two-way relationship which means they can be travesed in two directions.
+Recall from what you have learnt in COMP2121😀, all edges in the graph indicate a two-way relationship which means they can be travesed in two directions.

 ## Great!
 Now you know what context we are in, let's move on to see what we are looking for ---- a Minimum-Spanning-Tree!
 ### What is a tree?
-Recall from what you have learnt in COMP2120😀, tree is a connected graph with no circle.
+Recall from what you have learnt in COMP2121😀, tree is a connected graph with no circle.

 ### What is a Spanning-Tree in a graph?